sjentsch/lsjDocs/Ch04/Ch04_Descriptives_1.rst

 $65,000) are sitting at a table.
 The average income at the table is $58,333 and the median income is $60,000.
 Then Bill sits down with them (income
 $100,000,000).
 The average income has now jumped to $25,043,750 but the median rises only to $62,500.
-If you’re interested in looking at the overall income at the table the mean might be the right answer.
-But if you’re interested in what counts as a typical income at the table the median would be a better choice here.
+If you are interested in looking at the overall income at the table the mean might be the right answer.
+But if you are interested in what counts as a typical income at the table the median would be a better choice here.